The Joy & Creativity Collective

 How It Works:

 • Each month, we gather (online & in-person) around a new, playful creative ‘brief.’
 We provide inspiration and the community; you bring your curious self.
-All you have to do is show up.
+You can participate in the creative prompt or show up and just hang out!

 To be notified of upcoming online & in-person events and to participate in the monthly creative prompts, sign up here.
-To register for the first in-person event in DC, see our eventbrite page.
+To register for our upcoming events, see our eventbrite page.

 This is a Big Hope Project Learning Series.
 To Learn more about the Big Hope Project, click here.